UnrealMultiple/TShockPlugin/OnlineGiftPackage/README.en.md

-# Online Gift Package Online Gift Package
+# Online Gift Package online gift package

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Star Night God Flower, Yu Xue
+- Author: starry night flower and feather science
 - - 出处: [github](https://gitee.com/star-night-flower/tshock-gift)
-- This is a TSHOCK server plug -in mainly used to issue random online rewards for online players in the server
+- This is a Tshock server plug-in, which is mainly used to distribute random online rewards to online players in the server.
-- Add the items to the [Online Gift Pack.json] file, the game sending/RELOAD can automatically calculate the total probability of acquisition
+- After adding items in the online package. json file, the game send /Reload can automatically calculate the total probability of acquisition.
 ## Update log

 ```